avrilcoghlan/LittleBookofRBioinformatics/src/chapter5.rst

 *Analysis of Phylogenetics and Evolution with R* by Emmanuel Paradis, published by Springer, which has many nice examples of using R for phylogenetic analyses.

+For a more in-depth introduction to R, a good online tutorial is available on the "Kickstarting R" website, `cran.r-project.org/doc/contrib/Lemon-kickstart <http://cran.r-project.org/doc/contrib/Lemon-kickstart/>`_.

+There is another nice (slightly more in-depth) tutorial to R available on the "Introduction to R" website, `cran.r-project.org/doc/manuals/R-intro.html <http://cran.r-project.org/doc/manuals/R-intro.html>`_.

 Acknowledgements
 ----------------